 We don’t think anyone needs a 32in widescreen monitor, but there are many occasions when it helps.
 It’s particularly true if you frequently view two windows side by side, or your work (or fun) involves spreadsheets or games where a wide vista comes in handy.
 In truth, only you will know if a 24in screen will be plenty; after all, you can always buy a second screen later and view them side by side.

 Once you’ve picked a screen size, you need to think about sharpness rather than resolution.
 We recommend a pixel density of above 90ppi if you can afford it, although human eyes are surprisingly adaptable.
 Of all the screens we’ve tested, we only cursed the lack of resolution when using a 27in panel with a Full HD (1,920 x 1,080) resolution.

 We love USB-C docking: with one fell swoop, you can cut two, three or possibly even four cables from your desk.
 And when it’s time to get up and take your laptop with you, you only need to disconnect one cable, with USB-A ports built into the monitor if you need them.
 Some monitors even include RJ-45 ports for wired networking, KVM switches so you can hook up more than one PC and share the keyboard and mouse, and daisy chaining support.

 There are caveats, though.
-If you have a powerful laptop then it may need more than the 65W power delivery we often see with USB-C docking monitors, so if in doubt do some research to find out exactly what it needs (it could be that 65W is fine as it will just charge your laptop more slowly).
+If you have a powerful laptop for tasks like programming or video editing, then it may need more than the 65W power delivery we often see with USB-C docking monitors, so if in doubt do some research to find out exactly what it needs (it could be that 65W is fine as it will just charge your laptop more slowly).